shenwei356/LexicMap/docs/content/usage/index/_index.md

 Generate an index from FASTA/Q sequences

 Input:
- *1. Sequences of each reference genome should be saved in a separate FASTA/Q file, with the reference
+ *1. Sequences of each reference genome should be saved in separate FASTA/Q files, with reference identifiers
-     identifier in the file name.
+     in the file names.
   2. Input plain or gzipped FASTA/Q files can be given via positional arguments or the flag -X/--infile-list with the list of input files.
   3. Input can also be a directory containing sequence files via the flag -I/--in-dir, with multiple-level